 And here’s the country breakdown for my site in those first two months.
 Obviously, the US has the most clicks, but the other countries in total isn’t anything to shy away from:

 You still have to sign up for the Amazon Associates program in each country to be able to earn a commission from that country, but that can be done with the help of the Geniuslink dashboard as well.
 I’d recommend checking your Google Analytics to see which countries are most popular in your audience, and then targeting those associate programs first.

-4. Crazy Egg for Affiliate Link Placement Optimization
+For Affiliate Link Placement Optimization

 How does this come in handy for affiliate marketing?
 Think of it this way: if you want to increase the odds that people will click on your affiliate links, you want to put those links where people are already clicking.